hassio-addons/addon-mqtt/README.md

 ### Option group `mqttuser`

 ---
 The following options are for the option group: `mqttuser`.
+And are only applicable if the broker is enabled in this add-on.

 #### Option `mqttuser`: `username`